No one has favorited this theater yet

-There is a deep recess in the ceiling containing the vertical ventilation ducts and, originally, concealed lighting.
+There is a deep recess in the ceiling containing the vertical ventilation ducts and, originally, concealed lighting and a Holophane lighting system.
 Ornamental metal grilles remain above exit doors on either side of the stage, which has rectangular opening 40 feet wide in front of a 21 feet deep stage.
 There were two dressing rooms.
 From December 1956 it was operated by the Star Cinemas chain and the cinema closed on 16th April 1983.

 It was sold to a religious group and is now home to the Richmond Pentecostal Church and is known as the Zetland Christian Centre.
 A forestage has been built out for the church to allow for musicians.
 The rear half of the raised seating has been converted into meeting rooms and offices so the original 837 capacity has now been cut to around 450 however this has been inserted in such a way as to not even touch the plasterwork on the ceiling.